Therapy Toronto Canada: Psychotherapy Self-referral Service for Toronto and the GTA Need help? Speak to us...

 Compulsive or Emotional Eating

-Compulsive or emotional eating is an eating disorder similar to bulimia except for regular purging.
+Compulsive or emotional eating is an eating disorder similar to bulimia, except without the regular purging that is characteristic of the latter.

 Consultation